Gadsden Purchase: Ratification

 Pierce and his cabinet began debating the treaty in January 1854.
 Although disappointed in the amount of territory secured and some of the terms, Pierce signed it, and submitted it to the Senate on February 10.
 Gadsden, however, suggested that northern Senators would block the treaty to deny the South a railroad.

 The treaty needed a two-thirds vote in favor of ratification in the US Senate, where it met strong opposition.
-Anti-slavery senators opposed further acquisition of slave territory.
+Anti-slavery senators opposed further acquisition of potential slave territory.
 Lobbying by speculators gave the treaty a bad reputation.
 Some Senators objected to furnishing Santa Anna financial assistance.

 The treaty reached the Senate as that body focused on the debate over the Kansas–Nebraska Act.
 On April 17, after much debate, the Senate voted 27 to 18 in favor of the treaty, falling three votes short of the necessary two-thirds majority.
 After this defeat, Secretary Davis and southern Senators pressed Pierce to add more provisions to the treaty including: